Moesif/apidocs/source/includes/collector-api/_events-api.md

 **`POST https://api.moesif.net/v1/events`**

-Log a single API call to Moesif.
+Log a single API call to Moesif as an event.
-The request payload is a single API event model containing the API request, the API response, and any custom event metadata.
+The request payload is a single API event containing the API request, the API response, and any custom event metadata.

 <aside class="warning">
 For logging API calls at scale, most customers should integrate with one of Moesif's <a href="https://www.moesif.com/implementation">API monitoring agents</a> which instrument your API automatically and handle batching.